kzhovn/uri-commands-obsidian/README.md

 ## Overview

 This plugin allows you to add custom URI commands to the command palette.
-Can bu used with the [Obsidian URI scheme](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI), as well as any other URI scheme your computer supports.
+Can be used with the [Obsidian URI scheme](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI), as well as any other URI scheme your computer supports.

 Accepts {{fileName}}, {{fileText}}, and {{selection}} placeholders.